Compassion / Action

 The first film from Sohei Productions follows the lives of three resilient women as they struggle to provide better futures for their children in one of the poorest and most misunderstood countries in the world, the island nation of Madagascar.

-This film had a successful film festival run in 2018 and 2019 and is now in distribution.
-It will be on multiple streaming platforms soon.
+This film had a successful film festival run in 2018 and 2019 and is now in distribution on multiple streaming platforms.
 Follow us on Facebook, Instagram and Twitter for updates.

 This is the story of the gifted and forceful humanitarian Pedro Opeka, an Argentine priest who inspires hope for an entire nation by teaching people living in Madagascar's largest landfill to build a highly functional city in the capital of their failing African country.